The Director Of Zac Efron's Ted Bundy Movie Calls Criticisms

 “I think there should be no censoring of subject matter, if it’s done responsibly,” he said.
 “And even if it’s done irresponsibly, people have the right to tell any story they want to tell.”

-Audiences can judge this story for themselves when the film hits theatres — Extremely Wicked, Shockingly Evil, And Vile opens later this year.
+Audiences can judge this story for themselves when the film hits theaters — Extremely Wicked, Shockingly Evil, And Vile opens later this year.

 Advertisement